akabane-boy/free-tracker/README.md

 # free-tracker

 ## Description
-This program executes 'free' program every 1 sec.
+A simple program which executes 'free' program every 1 sec.

+Used fork() and execvp() in a while loop.